Drug & Alcohol Rehab Dorset & Near Dorset

 Whether or not family and friends can visit you during treatment depends on your rehab’s policy.

-However, it can also be distracting, demoralising, and it can even be damaging for patients who don’t have guests.
+However, it can also be distracting, and demoralising, and it can even be damaging for patients who don’t have guests.

 Ultimately, whether or not your loved ones can visit you during rehab will depend entirely on that specific centre’s treatment practices and your own unique situation.